gandersen101/spaczz/README.md

 The following `Token` attributes are available.
 All are mutable:

 - `spaczz_token`: default = `False`.
-Boolean that denotes if the token is part of an ent set by the spaczz ruler.
+Boolean that denotes if the token is part of an entity set by the spaczz ruler.
 - `spaczz_type`: default = `None`.
-String that shows which matcher produced an ent using the token.
+String that shows which matcher produced an entity using the token.
 - `spaczz_ratio`: default = `None`.
-If the token is part of matched ent, will return fuzzy ratio.
+If the token is part of a matched entity, it will return fuzzy ratio.
+- `spaczz_pattern`: default = `None`.
+If the token is part of a matched entity, it will return the pattern as a string (JSON-formatted for token patterns) that produced the match.

 The following `Span` attributes reference the token attributes included in the span.
 All are immutable:

 - `spaczz_ent`: default = `False`.
-Boolean that denotes if all tokens in span are part of an ent set by the spaczz ruler.
+Boolean that denotes if all tokens in the span are part of an entity set by the spaczz ruler.
 - `spaczz_type`: default = `None`.
-String that denotes which matcher produced an ent using the included tokens.
+String that denotes which matcher produced an entity using the included tokens.
 - `spaczz_types`: default = `set()`.
-Set that shows which matchers produced ents using the included tokens.
+Set that shows which matchers produced entities using the included tokens.
 An entity span should only have one type, but this allows you to see the types included in any arbitrary span.
 - `spaczz_ratio`: default = `None`.
-If all the tokens in span are part of matched ent, will return fuzzy ratio.
+If all the tokens in span are part of a matched entity, it will return the fuzzy ratio.
+- `spaczz_pattern`: default = `None`.
+If all the tokens in a span are part of a matched entity, it will return the pattern as a string (JSON-formatted for token patterns) that produced the match.

 The following `Doc` attributes reference the token attributes included in the doc.
 All are immutable:

 - `spaczz_doc`: default = `False`.
-Boolean that denotes if any tokens in the doc are part of an ent set by the spaczz ruler.
+Boolean that denotes if any tokens in the doc are part of an entity set by the spaczz ruler.
 - `spaczz_types`: default = `set()`.
-Set that shows which matchers produced ents in the doc.
+Set that shows which matchers produced entities in the doc.

 ### Saving/Loading